thaixnguyen/saucedemo-ui-automation/README.md

 **Requirements:**
 ===
-You'll need [XCode 15](https://developer.apple.com/xcode/) and all the dependencies that come with XCode to run this.
+You'll need [XCode](https://developer.apple.com/xcode/) and all the dependencies that come with XCode to run this.

 You can also install this on your terminal via ```xcode-select --install``` if you want to run this on the terminal.